-Frustrated by a one-size-fits-all cleaning plan?
-Maybe the problem is the plan.
+Frustrated and overwhelmed by a one-size-fits-all cleaning plan?
+Maybe the plan is the problem, not you.
+Try new things and find out what works for you!

 By Hilary Bernstein, Contributing Writer